Damselflies, Pacific Northwest

 The adult damselflies are often mistaken for dragonflies but if you look closely there are many differences.
 Damselflies can close their wings parallel and over their back.
 They also have a body small in length with finer features compared to dragonflies.
 They are seen more often than the dragonflies.

-Their life cycle usually last one year although some species can live for two years.
+Their life cycle usually lasts one year although some species can live for two years.
 The damselflies mate while attached to weeds or on shorelines.
 The female then climbs down farther down into the weeds and dips her body into the water to lay the eggs.
 Once her eggs have been laid, she crawls back to the top to mate again.

 The nymph goes through about 12 stages or molts before developing into a mature adult.
 While in the nymph stage they feed by laying in wait for tiny aquatic insects to get close and then they grab and devour them.